textpattern/textpattern.github.io/administration/articles-panel.md

 * Change status
 * Change comments
 * Change author
+* Duplicate
 * Delete

-When selecting a “Change”-option you will get another drop-down-list below which will give you the values to choose from, e.g. the list of authors, sections or a On/Off for comments.
-After selecting the options you want to perform click “Go” to start the changes.
-A pop-up window will ask “Are you sure?” and then (if “yes”) the changes will be performed.
+When selecting a 'Change'-option you will get another drop-down-list which will give you the values to choose from, e.g. the list of authors, sections or on/off for comments.
+After selecting the options you want to perform click 'Go' to start the changes.
+A pop-up window will ask "Are you sure?" and then (if 'yes') the changes will be performed.

-## Pages and articles per page
+## Pages and articles listed per page

 At the very bottom of the list you will find a pagination and links for next and previous pages if there are more pages.
-By default Textpattern will show 25 articles per page.
-You can change the number of articles per page by selecting another value in the drop-down-list “View \# per page”: 15, 25, 50 and 100.
+You can also change the number of articles listed per page by selecting another value from the number range.